 Higher security and reliability

-High elasticity: An ALB instance supports up to one million QPS.
-An NLB instance supports up to 100 million concurrent connections and 100 Gbit/s throughput.
+- High elasticity: An ALB instance supports up to one million QPS.
+An NLB instance supports up to 100 million concurrent connections, 100 Gbit/s throughput, and one million QPS.
 Both types of instances can handle massive amounts of client requests and scale along with your business.

 Flexible management and billing

 - Flexible management: You can create, configure, and manage SLB instances in the console, by calling API operations in OpenAPI Explorer, or by using Alibaba Cloud SDKs.

 - Flexible billing: SLB supports the subscription and pay-as-you-go billing methods, and the pay-by-data-transfer and pay-by-bandwidth metering methods.